 Recalling the incident, Thoong Foo felt a chill run through him despite the stiflingly warm night.
 If they were stopped, would the Japanese soldiers give him enough time to explain why he was out so late at night?
 Would he be able to tell them that his pregnant wife had gone into labour just after dinner and that he needed to fetch the zap maa – midwife – from the next street?

 Thoong Foo had brought his neighbour along with him, in hopes that the soldiers wouldn’t shoot a couple without notice.
 Safety in numbers, he tried to reassure himself as he looked at the zap maa shuffling on his right.
 She was struggling to keep up with them, hampered by the large basket on her arm.

 The three of them soon arrived back at King Street.
 Thoong Foo nodded a quick thanks to his neighbour as he ushered the midwife through his front door.
-Stepping into his home, he let out the breath he hadn’t realised he was holding, feeling his shoulders relax.
+Stepping into his home, he let out his breath, feeling his shoulders relax.
 They had arrived just in time, as they found Yew Choy standing hunched over a chair, gripping its back and breathing hard, her face pale from advanced labour.
 The zap maa helped Yew Choy onto her bed before she began unpacking her basket, laying out everything she needed to deliver the baby.